agb721/CS50/README.md

 speller: loads dictionary into a hash table for a fast spellchecker

 # Pset_6
-Previous Psets, but this time in python instead  of C.
+Previous Psets, but this time in Python instead  of C.